matthias-reis/aithir.de/_content/editions/1/index.md

   - 'Veganism: how our food choices affect the planet'
   - 'The Mesh: worldbuilding for a cyberspace universe'
 colorSpace: green
+related:
+  - storylines/vlad
 ---

 # Welcome to Edition One

-This page has started as a micro fiction experiments.
-1.000 characters a day that form small chapters of short stories or non fiction essays.
+This page has started as a micro fiction experiment, 1.000 characters a day that form small chapters of short stories or non fiction essays.
 But I've notced that the concept is a bit too restrictiong for vivid storytelling.
 So I've altered the concept a little.

 Welcome octahedron.world, the magazine.
-Once a month, I present you one or two new long form articles, short stories or longer essays together with all short form posts of the month and hopefully one or the other surprise.
+Once a month, I present you one or two new long form posts, like short stories or essays together with all spontaneous short form posts of the month and hopefully one or the other surprise.
 Let's see.

 But let's also dive in to the details of edition one.